H I K I N G

 S T O R Y

 Like me, you don’t see what others see.
 Sometimes you probably read a magazine from the last page.
 Or you find it normal to read through movie credits at the cinema, especially spotting how many technical roles one guy managed to do for one whole production.
 More than the passing fancy of killing time, you get giddy at being idle in a random space where most people are normally just in transit.
 Perhaps you even get amused at being caught outside in a drizzle.
-What others consider the stuff of muck, you see it as gold.
+What others consider the stuff of muck, you see as gold.

 It was the same silly burden that I carried with me when I left the comforts of my booked Baguio City lodging one early January this year to have a day hike of Itogon’s Mount Ulap.
 The weather was pleasant but I felt every hair strand on my head every time each reacted to the ubiquitous breeze.